Skip to content

 return tmp

-polynomialRegressor(weightParams, signals) #
+polynomial_regressor(weight_params, signals) #

-Combines weightParams and signal signals to regress for the gaussian parameter values.
+Combines weight_params and signal signals to regress for the gaussian parameter values.

 Parameters: